Importance of being active

 Hunting

-There are very few limits to this sport.
+Very few limits to this sport.
 If you can exhale a puff, you can fire a gun.
-Here are a couple of organizations that can hook you up with others who like to shoot.
+Here are some connections to hook up with others who like to shoot.

 Racing

-Wheelchair racing can take place anywhere people normally run, on a track or on the road.
-The racing wheelchair has three wheels, a small one up front and two larger wheels that the person sits between; it looks like a mini dragster.
+Wheelchair racing can take place anywhere there is running, on the track or on the road.
+The racing wheelchair has three wheels, one small one up front and two larger wheels that the person sits between; it looks like a mini dragster.

 Riding

-Horseback riding is an exhilarating activity that's doable for many people living with paralysis, using padding or specially made saddles and a mounting ramp.
+Horseback riding is an exhilarating recreation that’s doable for many people living with paralysis, using padding or specially made saddles and a mounting ramp.

 While riding can be done simply because it's pleasurable, for some people the activity is therapeutic.
 The rhythmic motion and warmth of a horse can be helpful, and riding can facilitate cognitive as well as sensory and motor development.